 11be has currently specified latency sensitive traffic which has stringent requirements in terms of latency and its jitter along with certain reliability constraints, and latency bound and the reliability as the key KPIs of latency sensitive traffic.
 And the QoS Characteristics element includes a set of parameters to define the characteristics and QoS expectations of a traffic, among of which latency bound and MSDU Delivery Ratio correspond to the two key KPIs respectively.

-The duration of r-TWT SPs and the occurrence frequency of r-TWT SPs should be controlled for the efficiency of the transmission of both LL traffic and non-LL traffic.
-The usage of the thresholds provides a tool for AP to plan the usage of r-TWT SPs and balance the protected delivery of LL traffic in r-TWT SPs and the unprotected transmission of other traffic outside of r-TWT SPs.
+The duration of r-TWT SPs or SCS SIs and the occurrence frequency of r-TWT SPs or SCS SIs should be controlled for the efficiency of the transmission of both LL traffic and non-LL traffic.
+The usage of the currently supported KPIs provides a tool for AP and STA to plan the resource allocation including r-TWT SPs, SCS SIs and balance the protected delivery of LL traffic in UL TB PPDUs, r-TWT SPs and the unprotected transmission of other traffic outside of scheduled traffic.

-If the QoS parameter thresholds are advertised, the STA doesn’t need to send SCS request which doesn’t satisfy the criterion of LL traffic for setup of r-TWT, which would reduce the unnecessary signaling.
+AP determines the KPIs based on the current network conditions and BSS load, the resource occupied by current r-TWT SPs and the remaining resource which can be allocated for pending r-TWT SPs, and the transmission status and performance statistics of current low-latency traffic.

+The KPIs are helpful for the STA to decide whether it should associate OR issue SCS and optionally use R-TWT SPs on the BSS.
+Especially for MLO, non-AP MLD can use the KPIs to decide which link is suitable for the delivery of latency sensitive traffic according to its QoS requirement.
+For example, non-AP MLD can decide to which link(s) the TID for low-latency traffic is suitable for being mapped, and negotiate the TID-to-link mapping with the AP MLD.
+And how to use the KPIs for non-AP STA mainly depends on the implementation.

+The AP can support multiple combinations of delay bound + delivery ratio for a given scenario/network conditions.
+For example: 1 msec @ 99.9%, 2 msec @ 99.99%, 3 msec @ 99.999%, and so on.

+Q & A:

 Q1: Are these advertised KPIs a commitment from the AP e.g., if a non-AP MLD requests SCS with QoS that can be supported by the AP MLD according to these KPI thresholds, the AP shall not reject these SCS Request and the AP has to deliver the requested QoS?

 A1: KPIs are advertised by AC/TID , which is interpreted as “don’t expect to get better than x” post-association.
 Certainly, if the current latency is much higher than the required SLA for voice/video/etc the STA may want to consider other BSSIDs (e.g. 6GHz would be expected to be better than 5Ghz even if the RSSI is ~same).
 On SCS specifically, there’s never a “contractual” guarantee so a reject may still occur even if the SCS requested delay is > the current advertised latency for it would be due to other resource constraints.